Our Class Schedules are available, and a map of our class progressions is available on our Classes page.

 Boys Class Dress Code: Black shorts and white t-shirts with black ballet shoes.

-Recital Costumes: Purchase of one costume required.
+Recital Costumes: Creative Movement will participate in a shortened ballet production in the recital wearing their level's class uniform with simple skirts/pants and accessories.
 See Costume Explanations at the bottom of this page for more information.

 Classes for this age group are 30 minutes long and are stackable to build the combination that best fits your child for the minimum one hour of total class time.
 Bundles of classes will be offered back-to-back so that you can easily put together some of the most popular combinations.
 Or, you have the option of splitting classes on different days.